Toss aside soda, strap on walking shoes and say “heck no” to late morning donuts.

 Know your risk factors and modify your food and drink choices, activity level and stress causes.

 “Begin with your primary care provider.
-Understanding your health status is the perfect starting spot to make small adjustments in your lifestyle,” said Dr. Brady Didion, a Marshfield Clinic family medicine physician.
+Understanding your health status is the perfect starting spot to make small adjustments in your lifestyle,” said Dr. Brady Didion, a Marshfield Clinic Health System family medicine physician.

-By dialing into these five categories, you greatly improve your overall health and reduce your risk of heart disease.
+By dialing into the following five categories, you greatly improve your overall health and reduce your risk of heart disease.
 How cool is that?

 1. Food choices

 Are you going to eat that?
 Pay attention to your food choices.
 Many are high in sodium and sugar, which increase your risk of obesity, high blood pressure and diabetes.

 Make a small change: Eat more fruits and vegetables and monitor your salt and sugar intake.

 2. Beverage choices